Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation

 \section{Abstract}

 Designing robotic hands for specific tasks could help in the creation of optimized end-effectors for grasping and manipulation.
 However the systematic design of robotic hands for a simultaneous task of all fingertips presents many challenges.
-In this work the algorithms and implementation of an overall synthesis process is presented, which could be a first step towards a complete design tool for robotic end-effectors.
+In this work the algorithms and implementation of an overall synthesis process are presented, which could be a first step towards a complete design tool for robotic end-effectors.

-Type synthesis for a given task and number of fingers, solvability and dimensional synthesis for arbitrary topologies are developed and implemented.
-The resulting solver is a powerful tool that can aid in the creation of innovative robotic hands with arbitrary number of fingers and palms.
-Several examples of type synthesis, solvability calculations and dimensional synthesis are presented.
+Results on type synthesis for a given task and number of fingers, solvability and dimensional synthesis for arbitrary topologies are integrated and used to design an implementation procedure.
+These results have been developed over the last years and are connected in this work.
+The resulting solver is a tool that can aid in the creation of innovative robotic hands with arbitrary number of fingers and palms.
+Several examples of type synthesis, solvability calculations and dimensional synthesis are presented to evaluate the method.